 I tried to focus on what the doctor was saying.
 “We can’t do the replacement tonight, we can’t get the parts until Monday.
 So we’ll get you cleaned out and stabilized, and you’ll be all prepped for Monday.”

-So I have until Monday to say goodbye to Elmo.
+I had until Monday to say goodbye to Elmo.
 All the way down to the OR, I cracked desperate jokes, kept it up until the anesthesia faded me…

 Two hours to say goodbye to a hunk of plastic and titanium that had literally changed my life, given me back my mobility.
 We were promised 15-20 (or more) years together, I’d let him down after only 14 months.
 I felt almost unbearably sad and ashamed.